nextthingco/docs/Gadget-docs/source/includes/_build.md

 ## Two Ways to Build With Gadget

-Get working with Gadget, Python and the GPIOs.
 Follow these two tutorials to get familiar with the two ways you can work with Gadget.
-They outline different processes that both use the same Python script to blink an LED.
+They each outline a different process.
+The both use Python and the CHIP_IO python library with a simple script that blinks an LED on pin 36, CSID0.

 1. **Pull images**, including our demos, from Docker Hub and deploy to hardware.
 See the Pull Images LINK section to learn about this process.